 Leicester, United Kingdom

 Leicester has a surface water flood risk.
 It has developed GIS mapping and, real time rain gauges to try and predict potential flood risk.
 Leicester is currently engaging with householders about surface water flooding using these maps.
 However, since Leicester has been successful at preventing flooding, some members of the public do not see it as a problem.
 The POWER DSP will share experience of surface water flooding in Leicester households with other cities.
 Leicester will then take further actions to reduce the risk of surface water flooding, through public engagement activities via the POWER DSP.

 The main goal for Leicester City Council is to promote awareness of potential extreme weather events such as flooding by providing real time river water levels and predictive warnings for combined sewer overflows in specific geographical areas of the city.
-The POWER DSP will allow citizens to monitor the flood risk during potential severe weather events.
+The POWER water platform will allow citizens to monitor the flood risk during potentially severe weather events.
 They can also assess their potential risk of flooding through online social gamification mechanisms, increasing individual and collective awareness.
 By connecting city inhabitants through a network, they will be able to observe different flood risks.

 Application scenario’s key elements:

-▪ Visual exploration of water flood risk information.
+▪ A visual exploration of water flood risk information.

 ▪ Earning rewards by information collection for preparing for surface water flooding.